 - Agency adoptions – Agency adoptions can be either “direct” or “identified,” depending on how the birth and adoptive parents find one another.
 When the match is made through an adoption agency, this is sometimes referred to as a “direct agency adoption.”
-The birth parents typically select the adoptive family after viewing the family’s adoption profile, consisting of letters, pictures, or a video describing their family.
-However, some birth parents do not wish to personally select the adoptive family and allow the agency to make the selection for them.
+The birth parents typically select the adoptive family after viewing the family’s adoption profile, consisting of letters, pictures, or videos describing their family.
+However, some birth parents do not wish to personally select the adoptive family and allow the agency to select them.

 In cases where the adoptive parents and birth parents locate one another independently, an agency can be brought in to assist with the adoption.
 This is called an “identified agency adoption.”
 As in a direct agency adoption, the birth parents will surrender their parental rights to the agency, and the child will be placed with the adoptive parents selected by the birth parents.
 The adoption will follow the laws governing agency adoptions.

 Contact A Little Falls, NJ Adoptions Lawyer Today

 Regardless of the options you choose, adopting is undoubtedly a life-changing experience, and our goal at The Montanari Law Group is to ensure that legal hurdles do not stand in the way of starting your new family life.